m3dev/multilane/README.md

 # multilane

-multilane is a multi-lane expressway to aggregate values in parallel.
-This library is in an experimental stage now.
+'multilane' is a multi-lane expressway to aggregate values in parallel.

 # Setup